art-programmer/FloorNet/README.md

 ## Generate 3D models

 We can popup the reconstructed floorplan to generate 3D models.
 Please refer to our previous project, [FloorplanTransformation](https://github.com/art-programmer/FloorplanTransformation), for more details.

+## Coding Guidelines

+The code in this project adds to the Python coding standards:

+- All loops are closed by the `continue` keyword.
+This aids in identifying the end of large loops.
+- If not in a loop, large code blocks are ended with the `pass` keyword.
+This aids in identifying the end of large blocks of code.

 ## Contact